wildercb/csai/README.md

 Firebase Authentication is used, which provides RESTful endpoints for authentication operations.
 Refer to the [Firebase Authentication REST API documentation](https://firebase.google.com/docs/reference/rest/auth) for detailed information on these endpoints.

 ## 10. Deployment
-MedServe AI is designed to be deployed on cloud platforms that support Next.js applications.
+Med-friend AI is designed to be deployed on cloud platforms that support Next.js applications.

 ### 10.1 Deployment Steps
 1. Set up environment variables on the deployment platform